No longer endorsed.

 - At least one agent negotiates in a manner that is flawed even from its subjective vantage.
 Either directly or because others' behavior assumed that no agents would make that mistake, catastrophe ensues.

 - Accidents.
 This could occur in multipolar scenarios due to agents not being totally secure in their power (analogous to our near-misses in erroneous nuclear "retaliation").
-Perhaps powerful AI systems will eliminate accidents, or perhaps they will foster uncertainty and instability, promote deception, and lead to stronger trigger-warning dynamics.
+Perhaps powerful AI systems will eliminate accidents, or perhaps they will foster uncertainty and instability, promote deception, and lead to stronger hair-trigger dynamics.

 The governance problem is the practical problem of getting the controller of superintelligence to use it near-optimally.